Rights of Neighbours

 The Sahaabah (radhiyallahu ‘anhum) and the pious of the past were extremely considerate towards their neighbours on account of them being aware of the high position the neighbour enjoys in deen.
 Hazrat Abdullah bin Amr (radhiyallahu ‘anhu) had a neighbour who was a Jew.
 On one occasion, a goat was slaughtered in the home of Hazrat Abdullah bin Amr (radhiyallahu ‘anhu) and its meat was prepared.
 Upon arriving home, he enquired from his respected household, “Did you send any portion of the meat for our Jewish neighbour?
 I heard Rasulullah (sallallahu ‘alaihi wasallam) say, ‘Hazrat Jibra’eel (‘alaihis salaam) continued to emphasize the rights of the neighbour to me to such an extent that I thought (that on account of the great rights he holds in deen), perhaps Allah Ta’ala will even include him among a person’s heirs.’”
 (Tirmizi #1943)

-Hazrat Hasan (rahimahullah) instructed that a container be placed beneath the leak so that the sewerage would fall into it and would not mess his home.
-At night, when there was no one to observe what was happening, he would take the container out of his home and dispose of the sewerage.
+Hazrat Hasan (rahimahullah) instructed that a container be placed beneath the leak so that the sewage would fall into it and would not mess his home.
+At night, when there was no one to observe what was happening, he would take the container out of his home and dispose of the sewage.

 Just as there is great emphasis in the Mubaarak Ahaadith for fulfilling the rights of the neighbour, similarly there are severe warnings and admonitions reported regarding causing inconvenience to the neighbour.
 Hazrat Abu Hurairah (radhiyallahu ‘anhu) reports that Rasulullah (sallallahu ‘alaihi wasallam) said, “The one who believes in Allah Ta’ala and the day of Qiyaamah, he should not cause inconvenience to his neighbour.”
 (Bukhaari #6018)